Hospice Malta has embarked on a journey to fund the much-needed project that will see Malta’s first Hospice Complex become a reality.

 Continuation of care is provided through this service.
-A nurse is available for advice after office hours (weekdays 16:30 to 22:30 and weekends/Public Holidays 8:30 to 22:30) In 2017, this service is also partly sponsored through the Social Impact Award
+A nurse is available for advice after office hours (weekdays 16:30 to 22:30 and weekends/Public Holidays 8:30 to 22:30) In 2017, this service was also partly sponsored through the Social Impact Award.

 Targeting the psychosocial and emotional aspect, this is another important service enabling Hospice holistic care.
 Bereavement support is given to relatives and significant others through one to one bereavement sessions as well as structured bereavement support groups as well as monthly memorial service and an annual remembrance event.